ericjanto/personal-blog/content/posts/articles/2020-07-12-euso-project.md

 Here are some aspects I'm proud of / which are cool:

 1. I created a typewriter animation to write out the composers' names whose pieces we are going to play at our next concert.
 I used [this](https://github.com/ianbjorndilling/react-typewriter) react plugin for it.
 [Click to see the feature](https://string.eusa.ed.ac.uk/).
 2. I used GraphQL to fetch the committee data from markdown pages.
-I created a custom sort which put the three main committee roles (President, Secretary, Treasurer), then the rest sorted lexicographically.
-It's about the details, boys.
+I created a custom sort which put the three main committee roles (President, Secretary, Treasurer) to the top.
+The rest is sorted lexicographically.
+It's about the details.
 [Click to see the feature](https://string.eusa.ed.ac.uk/committee/).

 ### Additional Features